• Disease Overview

 Causes

+BSVD1 is caused by variants in the COL4A1 gene.
 The COL4A1 gene contains instructions for creating a protein known as collage type IV.
 Collagen type IV is essential for the proper strength and function of the vascular basement membrane, which is the thin membrane that lines blood vessels.
-Pathogenic variants in the COL4A1 gene result in deficient levels or defective function of collagen type IV, which, in turn, results in structural weakening of the vascular basement membrane predisposing blood vessels to damage or rupture.
+Variants in the COL4A1 gene can result in deficient levels or defective function of collagen type IV, which, in turn, results in structural weakening of the vascular basement membrane predisposing blood vessels to damage or rupture.
 Because the blood vessels are structurally weakened, environmental factors such as trauma (including birth trauma in infants with a COL4A1 variant) are much more likely to cause rupture or damage to the vessels.
 Damaged blood vessels within the skull result in bleeding on the brain or lack of blood flow (ischemia) to the brain and, subsequently, damage to brain tissue.
 The cavities or cysts that characterize porencephaly form at the sites of brain tissue damage.

 • < Previous section